-Does low back pain make it hard to stand or walk for periods of time?
+Does low back pain make it hard to get up and moving in the morning?

 It’s not only an excellent way to provide relief to your back, but to stretch your shoulders and glutes, too.